anandbagmar/getting-started-with-mobile-visualtesting/README.md

 ## Running the tests

-You can run the test directly from any IDE, OR, you can run the test from the command line using the command:
+1. You can run the test directly from any IDE, OR, you can run the test from the command line using the command:

-> mvn clean test -Dtest=<test_name>
+   > `mvn clean test -Dtest=<test_class_name>`
+2. Using `main` method
+   > `mvn clean compile test-compile exec:java generate-test-resources`